Luca-Dalmasso/OSES-Assignment/README.md

 This repo contains a layer including the two recipes: one for building and deploying the APP and one for the cDD hearth rate monitor, which is made of two components:
- 1)A Linux character-based driver (cDD) used to access a “virtual” Photopletismography(PPG) sensor 2)Linux user application (APP)
+ 1)A Linux character-based driver (cDD) used to access a “virtual” Photopletismography(PPG) sensor, 2)Linux user application (APP)

 This README file contains information on the contents of the 'OSES-assignment' layer.
 Please see the corresponding sections below for details.

-I suppose that it has been done a previous yocto setup & build for ARM target NAMED "build-qemuarm", this instructions just show how to integrate a new layer to a yocto distribution.
+I suppose that it has been done a previous yocto setup & build for ARM target NAMED "build-qemuarm", this instructions just show how to integrate a new layer in a yocto distribution.

-STARTING FROM your poky directory (cd path_to_poky), after you cloned this project inside the directory:
+STARTING FROM your poky directory (cd path_to_poky):

 # 0:Clone the repo, and source to the build environment directory
     cd path_to_poky